AITwinMinds/3D-CT-Scan-Viewer/README.md

 ### Using the GUI

-- Use the left (<) and right (>) arrow buttons to navigate through different subjects.
+- Use the left `<` and right `>` arrow buttons to navigate through different subjects.
 You can use either numeric or alphanumeric IDs for the subjects (e.g., 001, SUB_001).
 - Enter the subject ID directly in the input field to load a specific subject.
+- View Controls: Switch between axial, coronal, and sagittal views.
+- Toggle contour display and adjust contour line width.
+- Adjust colors for labels and opacity of overlays.
 - Adjust the slider to navigate through slices.
 - Change the minimum and maximum intensity values to adjust the CT scan contrast.
 - Use the `▶` button to animate through the slices automatically.